kinetic-coder/slack-scheduled-reminders/README.md

 # Setup
 This application uses Python 3.
 To install the libraries make sure that you have got PIPS Installs Package to install the required packages required to run this application.

+If you do not have PIP, use the following call to install PIP...

+sudo apt-get install python-pip

 The required packages are as follows:

-pip install slack_sdk
+* pip install slack_sdk
-pip install BeautifulSoup4
+* pip install BeautifulSoup4
-pip install atlassian-python-api
+* pip install atlassian-python-api

 # Code Quality